-Today, your new tile roof options include real clay or natural-looking concrete.
-With clay tiles, you can give your home that old world Spanish charm of a barrel roof, or the ancient Greek look only Roman Pan tiles can offer.
-With a real clay tile roof, you get a premium roof that compliments your distinctive home perfectly.
-Most clay roofing tiles are 100% recyclable.
-None of the clay roofing tiles we offer will fade over time and all are Cool Roof and Energy Star rated.
+Today, your tile roof options include real clay or natural-looking concrete.
+With clay tiles, you can give your home that old world Spanish charm of a barrel roof, or the ancient English look only thatch tiles offer.
+With real clay tiles, you get a premium roof that compliments your distinctive home perfectly.
+Most clay tiles are 100% recyclable.
+None of the clay tiles we offer will fade over time and all are Cool Roof and Energy Star rated.
 Today’s clay tiles come in a variety of colors.

-Today's concrete roofing tiles resembles old world Spanish mission or Mediterranean barrel, natural wood shake or thatch, or real rock slate.
-What's more, select concrete tiles are Class-4 hail rated.
+New concrete roofing tiles resemble old world Spanish mission or Mediterranean barrel, natural wood shake or thatch, or real rock slate.
+Select concrete tiles are Class-4 hail rated.
 You also get superior strength and durability with concrete tile.
-What's more, the limited lifetime warranty is fully transferable and non-prorated.
+The limited lifetime warranty is fully transferable and non-prorated.
 Additionally, all of the concrete tiles we offer are Class-A fire rated.
 New concrete tiles are available in an array of color blends.

-Tile roof installation requires special skills and tools, patience, more time, more material, and sometimes manpower.
+Tile roof installation in Colorado is somewhat of an art.
+It requires special skills, tools, patience, more time, more material, and sometimes more manpower.
 With asphalt shingles, because they are flexible, you don’t have to be careful with them.
 Tiles, on the other hand, are much more delicate and demand the roofer slow down, be careful, and take their time handling and installing them.
 Asphalt shingles come in bundles of around 20.
 Tile bundles, on the other hand, often have 10 tiles in each.
 This means more trips and time just to move the tile bundles.